 CU-Boulder also places importance on secondary factors beyond academic achievement to assess the overall qualities of an applicant.
 As such, we consider information gathered from a number of different sources beyond your transcript and test scores.
 These secondary factors include, but are not limited to the following: your two required essays; school and community activities; leadership positions and awards; participation in athletics; work experience, summer activities, and special circumstances; and the letter(s) of recommendation.
 The Office of Admissions does not accept or use portfolio or audio/video submissions in its admission process.

-Qualification by College and School
+Qualification by College, School or Program

-When you apply, you will be asked to choose a major in one of CU-Boulder's colleges or schools.
+When you apply, you will be asked to choose a major in one of CU-Boulder's colleges, schools or program.
 You will then be considered on an individual basis relative to a prediction of academic success in the college to which you apply.
 Some of the colleges typically have more qualified freshman applicants than there are openings, and only students with the highest qualifications are selected.
 If you apply to and are not selected for admission to architecture and planning, business, or engineering, we will automatically consider you for admission to the College of Arts and Sciences.

 Applicants whose records reflect nontraditional grading systems, unusual criteria, no rank-in-class information, or high school equivalency through the GED will receive careful consideration and are encouraged to apply.